 A soy allergy occurs when the body's immune system mistakes the harmless proteins found in soy for invaders and creates antibodies against them.
 The next time a soy product is consumed, the immune system will release chemicals such as histamines to “protect” the body.
 The release of these chemicals causes an allergic reaction.

-Soy, along with cow's milk, eggs, peanuts, tree nuts, wheat, fish, and shellfish, make up the "big eight" allergens which are responsible for 90 percent of all food allergies.
-Soy allergies are one of several food allergies that begin early in life and may resolve by age three.
+Soy, along with cow's milk, eggs, peanuts, tree nuts, wheat, fish, and shellfish, make up the “big eight” allergens.
+These are responsible for 90 percent of all food allergies, according to the Cleveland Clinic.
+Soy allergies are one of several food allergies that begin early in life and may resolve by age 3.

 Symptoms of a soy allergy may range from mild to severe and include: